Generalized Einstein-Scalar-Maxwell theories and locally geometric U-folds: Conclusions and further directions

 \section{Conclusions and further directions}

-We gave a globally-valid, coordinate-free and frame-free formulation of four-dimensional bosonic sigma models coupled to gravity and to Abelian gauge fields for the general case when the duality structure of the Abelian gauge theory is described by a non-trivial flat symplectic vector bundle $(\cS,D,\omega)$ defined over the scalar manifold $\cM$.
+We gave a the global mathematical formulation, which in particular is coordinate-free and frame-free, of four-dimensional bosonic sigma models coupled to gravity and to Abelian gauge fields for the general case when the duality structure of the Abelian gauge theory is described by a non-trivial flat symplectic vector bundle $(\cS,D,\omega)$ defined over the scalar manifold $\cM$.
 We showed that such a model is naturally described using a taming $J$ of $(\cS,\omega)$, which encodes the inverse gauge couplings and theta angles of the Abelian gauge theory in a globally well-defined and frame-free manner.
 We discussed the groups of duality transformations and electro-magnetic symmetries of such models, which involve lifting isometries of the scalar manifold to the bundle $\cS$.
 We also gave the mathematical formulation of Dirac quantization for such theories, which involves certain discrete local systems and leads to a smooth bundle of polarized Abelian varieties defined over $\cM$.
 We also showed that global classical solutions of such models are classical locally geometric U-folds.

 Our generalized formulation of the Abelian gauge sector involves a twist by the duality structure and treats that sector as a twisted version of a theory of self-dual forms.
 As we will show in a different publication, this allows one to approach the quantization of that sector by adapting methods used in the theory of self-dual form fields \cite{Witten,BM,Szabo, FMS}.
 Among other aspects, this involves a version of differential cohomology twisted by local coefficients.